mt-cly/FPR/README.md

 ```
 @article{chen2023fpr,
   title={FPR: False Positive Rectification for Weakly Supervised Semantic Segmentation},
-  author={Chen, Liyi and Lei, Chenyang and Li, Ruihuang and Li, Shuai and Zhang, Zhaoxiang and Zhang, Lei, Jinfeng and Zhang, Lei},
+  author={Chen, Liyi and Lei, Chenyang and Li, Ruihuang and Li, Shuai and Zhang, Zhaoxiang and Zhang, Lei},
   booktitle={Proceedings of the IEEE/CVF international conference on computer vision},
   pages={},
   year={2023}